 Before joining Kasowitz, Dan was an Assistant United States Attorney for the Southern District of New York where he received the Justice Department Director’s Award for Superior Performance as an Assistant United States Attorney.
 Dan also co-edited and co-authored a highly acclaimed white collar treatise, Defending Corporations and Individuals in Government Investigations (Thomson-Reuters).
 The treatise, which is used in law school courses at Harvard and Yale, has been praised as a “must-have resource and reference for any lawyer involved in white collar matters,” and an “extraordinary contribution to the white collar bar.”
 Dan is frequently quoted as a legal authority and has been quoted in publications including The Wall Street Journal, International Financing Review, the FCPA Report and Compliance Week (click here).

-Dan also taught white collar crime as an adjunct professor of law at Washington & Lee University School of Law, and currently serves on the board of The Fund for Modern Courts.
+Dan has served as adjunct professor of law at Washington & Lee University School of Law, and currently serves on the board of The Fund for Modern Courts.